 Step 2: One-time auction

-Dates: Starting around August 25th (subject to change), lasting about a month
+Dates: Starting on September 1st, lasting about a month

 Step 3: Instant registrations

 Dates: Starting around October 13th (subject to change)